protono/hello-algo/algos.md

 Essentially, **we divide problem $f(3)$ into two subproblems $f(2)$ and subproblem $f(1)$**.
 After solving these three sub-problems in sequence, the original problem is solved.
 This shows that the subproblems are independent and the solutions can be combined.

-So far, we can summarize the divide-and-conquer strategy for the Tower of Hanoi problem shown in the follwoing picture: Divide the original problem $f(n)$ into two sub-problems $f(n-1)$ and one sub-problem $f(1)$.
+So far, we can summarize the divide-and-conquer strategy for the Tower of Hanoi problem shown in the following picture: Divide the original problem $f(n)$ into two sub-problems $f(n-1)$ and one sub-problem $f(1)$.
 The order in which the subproblems are solved is the following.

 1. Move $n-1$ disks from `A` to `B` with `C`.
 2. Move the remaining $1$ disc from `A` to `C` directly.
 3. Move $n-1$ disks from `B` to `C` with `A`.

-For these two sub-problems $f(n-1)$, recursive division can be performed in the same way until the smallest sub-problem $f(1)$ is reached.
+For these two sub-problems $f(n-1)$, **recursive division can be performed in the same way** until the smallest sub-problem $f(1)$ is reached.
 While the solution of $f(1)$ is known, only one move operation is required.

 ![Fig. 汉诺塔问题的分治策略](./pictures/12.4.2.2.png)